 Car Insurance FAQs

 1. I am an AIG AutoPlus private car customer and have 30% No Claim Discount (“NCD”) on my policy.
 The excess applicable to my policy is S$1,500.
 I had an accident involving another vehicle recently.
-AIG assessed that I was not at fault due to the submission of my in-car camera video recording, which I handed to AIG 7 days after the accident.
+AIG assessed that I was not at fault due to the submission of my in-car camera video recording, which I handed to AIG on the next working day after the accident.
 My car is being repaired at AIG’s authorised workshop.
 How much excess waiver do I enjoy?

 Since your car is being repaired at our authorised workshop and your NCD is below 50%, you will be eligible for a 50% excess waiver up of to S$1,000 (provided this is the first accident during the period of insurance).
 On top of this, given that you have fulfilled the terms for in-car excess waiver, you will be able to enjoy another S$500 excess waiver.
 This means that your total applicable excess waiver or out-of-pocket cost is reduced by S$1,500.
 Overall, you will not need to pay any excess.